slrwndqhr18/VIT-detectin-fake-speach/README.md

 <img width="208" alt="image" src="https://github.com/user-attachments/assets/ebd55bf7-7290-48b8-889a-ad1054cc335b" />

-But there is a problem in here
+About 95% accuracy, but there is a problem in here